Keeping manufacturing costs down is always important. No one wants to spend more than they have to? You know that. And your boss knows that.

 This is especially true when designing a sheet metal project.
 If your daughter used 50 sheets of construction paper to make valentines for her class, but only used 20% of each piece, you’d be annoyed, right?
-It’s the same idea with metal sheets.
+The same principle applies with metal sheets.

-By knowing what is standard, you can ensure your project uses as many standardized materials as possible.
+With a firm grasp of standard sheet metal sizes, you can ensure your project uses as many other standardized materials as possible.
 This helps you avoid the unnecessary expense of scrap waste and customized manufacturing that are inevitable when you don’t take standard sizes of sheet metal into account.

-Let’s get the basics out of the way.
+Let’s get the nuts and bolts out of the way.

 Sheet metal is created using any one of a variety of metals.
 Your material of choice is formed into thin sheets using a process that creates standardized pieces of specific thicknesses.
-Although steel is probably the most widely used type of sheet metal for industrial applications, it is possible to obtain sheets made of numerous types of metals, including:
+Although steel -- primarily stainless or galvanized -- is probably the most widely used type of sheet metal for industrial applications, it is possible to obtain sheets made of other types of metals, such as:

 Generally, sheet metal is considered anything thinner than about 0.25”.
 Beyond 0.25” the material is referred to as plate metal.
 And the thinnest sheets of metal are referred to as foil.